fergusonm/LaunchWhenDemo/README.md

 # LaunchWhenDemo
 A demonstration of data loss using launchWhenResumed / launchWhenStarted.

 In this example I have two flows in a view model.
 Each are collected in a fragment.
-One is collected from within a `launchWhenStarted` block and the other is collected
+One is collected from within a `launchWhenStarted` block and the other is collected by registering a lifecycle observer.

 Start the app and note the logs.